Ob Hospitalist Group Announces Partnership with Kohlberg & Company

 Kevin Blank, Gryphon Healthcare Operating Partner, commented, "The Company has made significant progress engaging physicians, improving clinical quality, reducing medical risk, and increasing the efficiency of delivery care, creating better outcomes for expectant mothers while setting the Company up for its next phase of its growth."

-Moelis & Company LLC and JP Morgan served as financial advisors to OBHG and Kirkland & Ellis LLP served as legal counsel.
+Moelis & Company LLC and J.P.
+Morgan Securities LLC served as financial advisors to OBHG and Kirkland & Ellis LLP served as legal counsel.
 Paul, Weiss, Rifkind, Wharton & Garrison LLP served as legal counsel to Kohlberg.
 Antares Capital and Owl Rock Capital led the debt financing for the transaction.

 About Ob Hospitalist Group